boltgolt/howdy/README.md

 sudo apt install howdy
 ```

+**Note:** The build of dlib can hang on 100% for over a minute, give it time.

 This will guide you through the installation.
 When that's done run `sudo howdy add` to add a face model.

 If nothing went wrong we should be able to run sudo by just showing your face.
 Open a new terminal and run `sudo -i` to see it in action.

-**Note:** The build of dlib can hang on 100% for over a minute, give it time.
+If you're curious you can run `sudo howdy config` to open the central config file and see the options Howdy has.

 ### Command line

 The installer adds a `howdy` command to manage face models for the current user.
-Use `howdy --help` to list the available options.
+Use `howdy --help` or `man howdy` to list the available options.

 Usage:
 ```